Related

 • Have a good command of English (recommended level B2 or higher)

-Companies or clusters that are not relevant to the sector-specific business mission will be rejected.
+Companies or clusters that are outside the scope of the defined sector/type-specific business mission will be rejected.

-Companies and individuals are allowed to participate multiple times.
+Companies and clusters are allowed to participate multiple times.

 SELECTION